 We're committed to ensuring our ground staff receive fair wages and treatment.
 This approach has led to us being awarded ‘Partner for Responsible Travel’ status by the Kilimanjaro Porters’ Assistance Project (KPAP), the only UK charity to receive this award.
 Find out more about KPAP here.

 Rachael has climbed Kilimanjaro (twice!) and Mount Kenya and cycled across the Maasai Mara for Dig Deep.
 Before starting full time in 2017 she had been a fundraiser, volunteer and Team Leader.

-Simon has climbed both Mount Kenya and Kilimanjaro alongside completing a PhD in Sports and Exercise Science at Birmingham Uni before joining Dig Deep full time.
+Simon has climbed Kilimanjaro and Mount Kenya alongside completing a PhD in Sports and Exercise Science at Birmingham Uni before joining Dig Deep full time in 2017.